 “Life here is so lazy – nights are so liquid with tropic moonlight – days are so splendid with green and gold – summer is so languid with perfume and warmth – that I hardly know whether I am dreaming or awake.
 It is all a dream here, I suppose, and will seem a dream even after the sharp awakening of another voyage.” – Lafcadio Hearn, Letters about New Orleans

-Scott Thomas Anderson is also the host of the ‘Drinkers with Writing Problems’ podcast, Episode 3 of which was written and recorded in the city of New Orleans.
+Scott Thomas Anderson is also the writer-producer of the ‘Drinkers with Writing Problems’ podcast, Episode 3 of which was written and recorded in the city of New Orleans.